Application

 A: Yes, you must attend the employer’s interview for job placement.
 The interview conducted by ASEM is solely for admission into the training program and selecting top candidates.

-• Q: If I am not selected for this intake, can I apply for another intake or a different program?
+- Q: If I am not selected for this intake, can I apply for another intake or a different programme?
 Will I need to retake the exam and interview?

-A: Yes, you can apply for a new intake or a different program.
-Whether you need to retake the exam and interview will depend on the specific program you are applying for and the intake you are joining, as program modules and enrollment requirements may change.
+A: Yes, you can apply for a new intake or a different programme.
+Whether you need to retake the exam and interview will depend on the specific programme you are applying for and the intake you are joining, as programme modules and enrollment requirements may change.

 Enroll